 Suspension: A suspension occurs where an eligible student, with the agreement of their HE provider, ceases to attend a designated course, with the intention of returning to the same course at a later date (normally within the same academic year or within one academic year of ceasing to attend the course, although this could be longer).
-The student remains an eligible student (subject to them continuing to meet eligibility criteria) during the period of the agreed absence for suspension purposes.
+The student remains an eligible student during the period of the agreed absence for suspension purposes.

-Transfer: A transfer occurs where an eligible student ceases to attend one designated course and starts to attend another designated course (or ceases to attend one designated part-time (PT) course and starts to attend another designated PT course), either at the same HE provider, or a different HE provi-der.
+Transfer: A transfer occurs where an eligible student ceases to attend one designated course and starts to attend another designated course (or ceases to attend one designated part-time (PT) course and starts to attend another designated PT course), either at the same HE provider, or a different HE provider.
 In order to be considered a transfer, the student must agree the transfer to another course with the HE provider of the initial designated course and communicate the transfer to SLC.